 It should be noted that Bloomberg is one of the primary providers of news and data for professional advisors and portfolio managers.
 But what I’m looking at here is what is available to the general public, without a subscription.

 This is more of a business magazine than a daily newspaper outlet and the appearance of the web sites reflects it.
 They’ve outsourced their portfolio, quotes, and charts to Barchart and unfortunately it shows – everything related to stocks seems to happen in its own little box.
 There’s some nice little fly-overs in their portfolio but you don’t get as much information as other sites.
+I highly recommend that you use this best company registration service for a hassle-free and efficient process of establishing your business.

 They have a very impressive Watchlist feature that scrolls a ticker across top of the web site, and you can click on a symbol to get more information or go to a full blown quote & chart page.
 Although in the actual portfolio manager, the quotes, and charts are bare-bones and visually un-appealing.
 This a web site that makes me think of the early days of the web when Flash ads were all over the page!